Invisible failures in human-AI interactions: Estimating invisible failure rates today

-The analyses in the preceding sections characterize the landscape of invisible failures in WildChat.
-However, the WildChat transcripts were generated by \mbox{GPT-4} in 2023--2024, and models have improved substantially since then.
-Are the invisible failure archetypes we identified artifacts of an older model, or do they reflect structural dynamics of human--AI interaction that persist across capability levels?
-We now report on validation experiments that seek to address this critical question.
+The analyses in the preceding section characterize the landscape of invisible failures in WildChat.
+However, the WildChat transcripts were generated by \mbox{GPT-3.5-Turbo} and \mbox{GPT-4} in 2023--2024.
+LLMs have improved substantially since then.
+Are the invisible failure archetypes artifacts of older models, or do they reflect structural dynamics of human--AI interaction that persist across capability levels?
+We now address this critical question.